That's All (Tete Montoliu album)

-That's All is a solo album by pianist Tete Montoliu recorded in 1971 and released on the Danish label, SteepleChase in 1985.
+That's All is a solo album by pianist Tete Montoliu recorded in 1971 and released on the Danish label, SteepleChase Records, in 1985.

 Reception

-Scott Yanow of AllMusic said "Montoliu's style has Bud Powell's bop approach as its foundation but also incorporates the more modern chord voicings of McCoy Tyner and Bill Evans.
+Scott Yanow of AllMusic wrote, "Montoliu's style has Bud Powell's bop approach as its foundation but also incorporates the more modern chord voicings of McCoy Tyner and Bill Evans.
 This album is a fine example of his talents".